Sean is a trusted advisor to public and private companies and senior executives in complex civil, criminal, commercial, and regulatory matters.

 Represented a household name internet company in a consumer protection investigation by the Office of the New York Attorney General; no charges filed.

-- Local Litigation Star, New York City, General Commercial Litigation and White Collar Crime, Benchmark Litigation (2018, 2019)
+National Practice Area Star and Local Litigation Star, General Commercial Litigation and White Collar Crime, Benchmark Litigation (2018 -2023)

 Adjunct Professor, Columbia Law School